shreya-santhosh/market-sentiment-analysis/WRITEUP.md

 ## Methodology

 I merged two datasets: 211,224 Hyperliquid trade records across 32 accounts (2023-2025), and a daily Bitcoin Fear & Greed index covering the same window.
-After aligning both to a daily date key, I aggregated individual trades to (account, date) level -- computing daily PnL, win rate, trade count, position size, long ratio, and a drawdown proxy.
+After aligning both to a daily date key, I aggregated individual trades to (account, date) level.
+Computing daily PnL, win rate, trade count, position size, long ratio, and a drawdown proxy.
 The final merged dataset has 530 trader-day observations.
 Analysis is at that level throughout.

 ---